Parametric Shape Holomorphy of Boundary Integral Operators with Applications: Preliminaries

 \subsection{Affine-Parametric Boundary Transformations}

 Let $\hat{\Gamma}\subset\IR^3$, in the following referred to as the reference boundary, be a bounded Lipschitz boundary.
-We refer to $\hat{\Gamma}$ as the reference boundary.
 To define parametrized families of bounded Lipschitz boundaries in $\IR^3$, we consider affine-parametric vector fields of Karhunen-Lo\`eve type.
 To this end, we set $\br_\y\colon\hat{\Gamma}\rightarrow\IR^3$, depending on the parametric input $\y\in\mathbb{U}$, as

 with $\bvarphi_j\colon\hat{\Gamma}\to\IR^3$ for $j\in \IN$.
 This gives rise to a collection of parametric boundaries $(\Gamma_\y)_{\y \in \mathbb{U}}$ of the form